What Species Is A Sugar Glider

 Petaurus breviceps is the species most commonly known as the sugar glider.
 It is characterized by its large eyes, small ears, and a body length of around 12 to 13 centimeters.
 The average weight of a sugar glider is between 90 and 150 grams, with males usually being slightly larger than females.
 Petaurus breviceps has a thick, furry tail that acts as a rudder when gliding and helps with balance while climbing trees.

-See also Sugar Gliders For Sale Az
+See also Sugar Gliders For Sale Tampa

 Petaurus ariel